fazalmajid/temboz/README.md

 ## Installation

 * You will need Python 2.7 installed on your machine.
-* If you do not have `pip`, install it by running `python -m ensurepip` (you may need to do this as root depending on how your Python installation is set up).
+* If you do not have `pip`, install it by running `python -m ensurepip` (you may need to do this as root depending on how your Python installation is set up, or use a system package manager like `apt-get`).
-* If you do not have virtualenv installed, install it using `pip install virtualenv`
+* If you do not have virtualenv installed, install it using `pip install virtualenv` (or use a package manager if required).
 * Create a directory and virtualenv to run Temboz, in this case `tembozdir`: `virtualenv tembozdir`
 * `cd tembozdir`
   * If you are a bash/ksh user: `. bin/activate`